 The CNU 20 was an event where people shared their ideas and visions for the future which was predicted to mean an expansion of new residences within the urban communities belonging to the Congress to 50 Million by the year 2030.
 What West Palm Beach offered was an opportunity to those cities and individuals to see what a successful urban development looked like.
 A development created by CNU pioneer, Danial Cary.

 The way Congress for the New Urbanism works is through memberships and donations.
 Architects, city and urban development planners, environmental professionals, botanists, and agricultural specialists come together and work within the communities in which they live.
 Everyone has a job.
 There are regular meetings within the communities and everyone has an opportunity to submit proposals for development ideas, special programs, and speakers.

-There are interests in the arts, education, and community.
+In Florida, there are interests in the arts, education, payday lending and community.
 The cities are called walking cities, where people live, shop, go to school, and work in the same area.
 This means that outside developers are unwelcome as this would mean further encroachment into the city and the loss of natural lands and historic landmarks.